 Data networks do not utilize circuit switching.
 Contrary to popular belief, Internet connections do not maintain a constant connection to web pages.
 Instead, the networks simply retrieve and send data as necessary, or when it requires an update.
 Instead of data packets being transmitted over the line, they are transmitted via packet switching.

 Packet switching is extremely effective for VoIP businesses, sending data in small packets to network devices.
 When the receiving computer receives these small packets of information, it reassembles them into one massive file.
-This highly efficient VoIP hosted method helps decongest network lines, and allows business phone systems to remain free on each end.
+This highly efficient VoIP hosted method helps decongest network lines, and allows small business phone systems to remain free on each end.